Outdoor gym

-The outdoor gym is a gym built outside in a public park, with the all-weather construction of its exercise machines somewhat modeled on playground equipment.
+An outdoor gym is a gym built outside in a public park, with the all-weather construction of its exercise machines somewhat modeled on playground equipment.
 It is similar to the 1960s–1970s proliferation of fitness trails, which continue to be created particularly in the US and Europe.
 In some instances, trails used for fitness are referred to as outdoor gyms.

 Types of outdoor gym equipment

 Types of outdoor gym equipment may vary according to the nature of parks, locality and the visitors.
 There is no fixed list as which can include all of the machines or fixtures used in different parts of the world for outdoor recreation.
 These fixtures or machines can also be categorized into strength training and simple fitness or resistance training.
 Some basic outdoor exercising installations used commonly all over the world are pullup bars, balancing beams, parallel dip bars, etc.

 By country

+Australia

+Outdoor gyms have become increasingly common in the Australia, where they are usually installed in public parks and at beaches.

 China

 Outdoor gyms have been used in China as a national fitness campaign prior to the 2008 Summer Olympics.
 The government has rolled out over 20000000 m2 of outdoor gymnasiums across China Currently a third of the sports lottery is dedicated to funding this concept.
 In China they have a similar survey to the Active People Survey.
 The participation levels in physical activity have been steadily on the increase since the outdoor gym concept has been introduced to China..